brianstepnitz/brianstepnitz/README.md

 ## Hi there 👋

 Welcome to my profile.
 My name is Brian Stepnitz.
-I am a father, scholar, hobbyist, and volunteer located in the Baltimore-Washington metro area of Maryland, USA.
+I am a father, hobbyist, student, and volunteer located in the Baltimore-Washington metro area of Maryland, USA.

 I am also an experienced software engineer and systems analyst.
 I thrive in research and development environments where pioneering research meets practical applications.
 My core passions include modeling and simulation, machine learning, and data science.